-All of the results in Table 4 point to a similar theme: during periods of low institutional loan demand, institutional investors are allocated loans with lower default rates than the loans allocated to retail investors.
-However, during periods of high institutional loan demand, the allocation of loans to institutional investors deteriorates, and retail investors are allocated loans with substantially lower default rates.
-Based on these results, we reject the null hypothesis H10.
-This suggests we should also reject both the H20 and H2{1A} hypotheses in favor of the regulatory scrutiny channel H2{1B}.
-However, it is also clear that during periods of low institutional demand, institutions do receive allocations with a lower default rate than retail investors.
-The results suggest that both the quid pro quo channel and the regulatory scrutiny channel influence the behavior of marketplace lending platforms.
-In Section 4.4, we address why retail investors may be allocated loans with lower default rates during high institutional-demand periods.
+All of the results in Table 4 point to a similar theme: during periods when the value of additional loan commitments to the platform are high, institutional investors are allocated loans with lower default rates than the loans allocated to retail investors.
+However, during periods when the platform is receiving a large volume of loan commitment from institutional investors and the value of additional commitments is lower, the allocation of loans to institutional investors deteriorates, and retail investors are allocated loans with substantially lower default rates.
+Based on these results, we reject the null hypothesis $H1_0$.
+This suggests we should also reject the $H2_0$ hypotheses in favor of the regulatory scrutiny channel $H2{1B}$ and the quid pro quo channel $H2{1A}$.